techfixpros/PDDuino/README.md

 # PDDuino
-A hardware emulator of the Tandy Portable Disk Drive using an SD card for mass storage
+A Tandy Portable Disk Drive emultaor implemented on Arduino, using a micro-sd card for storage.

 [![Video of PDDuino running on a Teeensy 3.5](http://img.youtube.com/vi/_lFqsHAlLyg/hqdefault.jpg)](https://youtu.be/_lFqsHAlLyg "SD2TPDD on a Teensy 3.5")